mdklatt/serial-php/doc/tutorial.md

     340010 2012-04-01 00:10 UTC   63.80Q    0.00

 This data stream can be read using a `FixedWidthReader`.
 The reader must be initialized with an array of field definitions.
-Each field is defined by its name, position, and data type.
+Each field is associated with a data type and defined by its name and position.
 For a fixed-width field the position array is a substring specifier (beg, len), inclusive of any spaces between fields.

     require 'Serial/Core/autoload.php';